Simplifying Dependent Reductions in the Polyhedral Model: Introduction

 \end{itemize}

-In summary, multiple-statement reduction is a key ingredient of probabilistic inference algorithms, which are driving an emerging class of new programming languages and systems~\cite{stan,augurv2,webppl,pyro,gen,hakaru,venture,edward} designed to streamline science and enable new applications.
-Optimizing these algorithms has historically either been done by hand or has been baked in as a domain/algorithmic-specification optimization for a single problem model~\cite{dmm,gibbscollapsed}.
-To the best of our knowledge, our results are the first to identify and formulate multiple-statement reductions as a general program pattern, detail their challenges, and propose a technique to optimize their performance.
+In summary, dependent reductions are a key ingredient of probabilistic inference algorithms, which are driving an emerging class of new programming languages and systems~\cite{stan,augurv2,webppl,pyro,gen,hakaru,venture,edward} designed to streamline data science and enable new applications.
+Optimizing these algorithms has historically either been done by hand or has been baked in as a domain/algorithmic-specific optimization for a single problem model~\cite{dmm,gibbscollapsed}.
+To the best of our knowledge, our results are the first to identify and formulate the dependent reduction as a general program pattern, detail its challenges, and propose a technique to optimize its performance.

-\paragraph{Road Map} In \Cref{sec:example}, We illustrate a heuristic algorithm to address the multiple-statement reduction described in \Cref{sec:introduction}.
+\paragraph{Road Map} In \Cref{sec:example}, we illustrate a heuristic algorithm to address the simplifying dependent reduction problem described in \Cref{sec:introduction}.
 In addition, to further motivate the problem in the context of existing well-known algorithms, we present another motivating example which will be used for evaluation later in the paper.
-In \Cref{sec:background,sec:background-sr}, we review backgrounds on polyhedral model and SR, respectively.
+In \Cref{sec:background,sec:background-sr}, we review background on the polyhedral model and SR, respectively.
 In \Cref{sec:mssrps} we formalize our problem as a integer bilinear program.
-In \Cref{sec:mssrsol} we introduce the proposed heuristic algorithm.
-In \Cref{sec:implementation,sec:eval} we discuss the implementation of our proposed algorithm and its evaluation.
-In \Cref{sec:relatedwork,sec:conclusion} we summarize some related work with concluding remarks.
+In \Cref{sec:mssrsol} we introduce our heuristic algorithm.
+In \Cref{sec:implementation,sec:eval} we discuss the implementation of our algorithm and its evaluation.
+In \Cref{sec:relatedwork,sec:conclusion} we summarize related work and end with concluding remarks, respectively.